HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 26709 - 30000

-The not-used numbers between the Shadow and the Shadow II
+The not-used numbers between the Silver Shadow and the Silver Shadow II

-From march 1979 until autumn 1980 the coachbuilders got the 50001- series whilst the 37000-series was simultaniously used for the Silver Shadow II and Silver Wraith II
+From March 1979 until autumn 1980 the coachbuilders used the 50001- series for the Corniche and Camargue whilst the numbers of the Silver Shadow II and Silver Wraith II were continued untill 41648.

 3. Particularities and examples